Arise, My Beloved, and Come

 John 18, 37

-Indeed, Jesus had paved the way for his eventual arrest and conviction by alluding to his divinity when he claimed to have the authority to forgive sins.
+Indeed, Jesus paved the way for his eventual arrest and conviction by alluding to his divinity when he claimed to have the authority to forgive sins.
 The Jewish elders were deeply offended and outraged by our Lord’s words, for they believed only God had the authority to forgive sins.
-They were appalled that Jesus dared to assert himself as equal to YAHWEH.
-Meanwhile, they cared little about the healing of the paralytic (Mark 2:1-12).
-Our Lord’s spoken word was what cast an unfavorable impression on the scribes and Pharisees, who had hardened their own hearts in their obstinate religious pride and zeal and refused to listen to the truth (Psalm 69:8-9).
-And so, our Lord condemned them for this unpardonable sin of the soul (John 9:35-41).
+They were appalled that Jesus dared to assert himself as equal to YHWH.
+Meanwhile, they cared little about the healing of the paralytic (Mk 2:1-12).
+Our Lord’s spoken word was what cast an unfavourable impression on the scribes and Pharisees, who had hardened their own hearts in their obstinate religious pride and zeal and refused to listen to the truth (Ps 69:8-9).
+And so, our Lord condemned them for this unpardonable sin of the soul (Jn 9:35-41).

 your hand will do all things for me.